-I honestly just love the simplicity.
+I love the simplicity.
 I’m horrible at tracking calories and planning my meals out.
 Life can be stressful enough.

 Why even bother with Intermittent Fasting?
 What are possible intermittent fasting results?

 We love to hear about the science along with the anecdotal advice.
 So I searched for complicated scientific explanations of what’s going on here.
 According to this piece on Dynamic Duo training: